nishemon/jarun/README.md

 ```

 ## configuration
-It is expected that you have some private maven repository.
+It is expected that you have some private maven repositories.
-Use Amazon S3(e.g. [aws-maven](https://github.com/spring-projects/aws-maven)), [Nexus](http://www.sonatype.org/nexus/), [Artifactory](https://www.jfrog.com/artifactory/) or a http server.
+You can use Amazon S3(e.g. [aws-maven](https://github.com/spring-projects/aws-maven)), [Nexus](http://www.sonatype.org/nexus/), [Artifactory](https://www.jfrog.com/artifactory/) or a http server for your private repository.
+(Currently S3 must be capable to access via http)

 ```
 #/etc/marun.conf